bitplane/bitplane.net/dev/python/index.md

 * 🗣️ [catvox](catvox) -
   mouth sounds go in, text comes out.
 * ➕ [merge-files](merge-files) -
-  Universal file converter, extractor, merger.
-Not quite, but might be one day.
+  A universal file converter, extractor, merger.
+Not quite, but the blueprint for one.
 * ⚠️  [ienv](ienv) -
   Brutalize your venvs by symlinking them together.
 * 📑 [ocr-pdf](https://github.com/bitplane/ocr-pdf) -